adrienbrault/instructrice/README.md

 Throughputs from https://artificialanalysis.ai/leaderboards/providers .

-Automate updating these tables by scraping artificialanalysis.ai , along with chatboard arena elo.?
+Automate updating these tables by scraping https://artificialanalysis.ai , along with chatboard arena elo.?
 Would be a good use case / showcase of this library/cli?

 ### Custom Models